-- 38.6 For a Registered Nurse working in a school: - (a) The ordinary hours of work will be 38 per week, or an average of 38 hours per weeks averaged over a period of 46 weeks. - (b) The Registered Nurse will be employed in annual terms and on duty during school operating periods. - (c) During school closures these nurses will take annual recreation leave, acquit their accrued hours gained from the 38 hours week provisions and be available for duty including in-service courses as required by the department.
+- 39.8 For a Registered Nurse working in a school: - (a) The ordinary hours of work will be 38 per week, or an average of 38 hours per weeks averaged over a period of 46 weeks.

+- (b) The Registered Nurse will be employed in annual terms and on duty during school operating periods. - (c) During school closures these nurses, including school-based nurses will take annual recreation leave, acquit their accrued hours gained from the 38 hours week provisions and be available for duty including in-service courses as required by the department.

-39. Part-Time Employment - Agreed Hours
+40. Part-Time Employment - Agreed Hours

-- 39.1 No employee who is currently employed on a full-time basis will be required to convert to part-time employment or transfer without their consent to enable part-time employment. - 39.2 At the time of engagement, or of conversion from full-time employment, the CEO and the employee will agree in writing a regular pattern of part-time work (agreed hours), specifying at least the hours worked each day, which days of the week the employee will work and the actual starting and finishing times each day. - 39.3 Changes to a part-time employee's agreed hours originally established under clause 39.2 may be made by mutual agreement between the CEO and the employee and recorded in writing. - 39.4 Subject to clause 43.4 (general OT principles), a part-time employee will be liable to be called for duty at any time that the employee is required.
+- 40.1 No employee who is currently employed on a full-time basis will be required to convert to part-time employment or transfer without their consent to enable part-time employment. - 40.2 At the time of engagement, or of conversion from full-time employment, the CEO and the employee will agree in writing a regular pattern of part-time work (agreed hours), specifying at least the hours worked each day, which days of the week the employee will work and the actual starting and finishing times each day. - 40.3 Changes to a part-time employee's agreed hours originally established under clause 40.2 may be made by mutual agreement between the CEO and the employee and recorded in writing. - 40.4 Subject to clause 46.4 (general Overtime principles), a part-time employee will be liable to be called for duty at any time that the employee is required.
 Part-time employees will not work more than 64 hours per fortnight unless operational needs apply.

-40. Span of Hours
+41. Span of Hours

-- 40.1 The span of hours will be 6.00 am to 6.00 pm. - 40.2 The span of hours during which a part-time employee may work their agreed hours will be the same span applicable to full-time employees.
+- 41.1 The span of hours will be 6.00 am to 6.00 pm. - 41.2 The span of hours during which a part-time employee may work their agreed hours will be the same span applicable to full-time employees.

-41. Minimum Break Between Shifts
+42. Minimum Break Between Shifts

-As far as practicable employees will have nine and one half consecutive hours off duty between the cessation of one shift and the commencement of another.
+As far as practicable employees will have 9 and 1 half consecutive hours off duty between the cessation of 1 shift and the commencement of another.

-42. Tea Break
+43. Tea Break